-The Path To Planet B Begins In Our Classrooms
+The Path to Planet B Begins in Our Classrooms

 The invention that allows humans to live on other planets or leverages the technologies of space exploration to improve health care or agriculture here at home may already live in the mind of a young person like Sam Pascal.
 Sam, a young Black man, recalled through the unCommission how his high-school classes channeled his curiosity about space into a career: